2009. 5. 26. 22:07 IT가

 As previously indicated, the intended use of a WITH clause is to increase efficiency by eliminating repeated query sections in a SELECT statement.
 The following query (which we realize could be written in a more efficient manner!), returns customers from a fictitious SALES table that were found in the top ten for both January and February.
 This query is constructed using two in-line views, one for the January calculation and one for February.
 Notice the duplication in the in-line views aliased as “jan” and “feb”; only the date ranges are different:

-For this exercise, we employ the simple table Salescustomer_sales NUMBER;
+For this exercise, we employ the simple table Sales

 with three columns: